 Are you planning a winter vacation and driving?
-If so, is your car in good enough shape to make it through inclement weather?
-By winterizing your car and bringing along certain items, you’ll lessen your risk of something going wrong.
+If so, is your car in good enough shape to survive inclement weather?
+Winterizing your vehicle and bringing along certain items will lessen your risk of something going wrong.
 Here are a few winter road tips to help get you going in the right direction.

 Service Your Car

-Whether you bring it in to a mechanic or do it your service, it’s important to have your car serviced for winter driving.
-This may include replacing your spark plugs and windshield wipers, changing your oil, inspecting lights, hoses and fan belts, battery and electrical system.
-You should also check the fluids in your radiator, transmission, power steering, washer and brakes.
-During winter driving, you may not need to check the coolant for your air conditioner but it’s also something to consider.
+Whether you bring it to a mechanic or do your service, it is essential to have your car serviced for winter driving; this may include replacing your spark plugs and windshield wipers, changing your oil, inspecting lights, hoses, and fan belts, battery, and electrical system.
+You should also check the fluids in your radiator, transmission, power steering, and brakes.
+During winter driving, you may not need to check the coolant for your air conditioner, but it’s also something to consider.

-Related: Best Places To See Reindeer In America
+Related: Five Places To See Reindeer In America

 Check Your Tires

-Worn tires are the source of numerous auto accidents, particularly when the road is wet.
-Take a few minutes to inspect the tread wear on your tires by using the “penny test”.
-The penny test measures tires in 32nds of an inch, with new tires typically having 10/32 or 11/32 inches.
+Worn tires are the source of numerous auto accidents, especially when the road is wet.
+Take a few minutes to inspect the tread wear on your tires using the “penny test.”.
+The penny test measures tires in 32nds of an inch, with new tires typically measuring 10/32 or 11/32 inches.

 The Penny Test

-Place a penny with Lincoln’s head pointed towards the tires and if his head isn’t visible, the tread is still above 2/32 inches.
+Place a penny with Lincoln’s head pointed towards the ti, and if his head isn’t visible, the tread is still above 2/32 inches.
 This is the minimum amount of tread before tires need to be replaced.
 The penny test should also be performed at different sections of each tire.
-While getting new tires is an added expense, it makes your car that much safer to drive.
-Also don’t forget to ensure that your tires are properly inflated.
+While getting new tires is an added expense, driving your car is much safer.
+Also, don’t forget to ensure that your tires are properly inflated.

 Bring A Car Safety Kit

-All drivers should carry a car safety kit but during in the winter, it’s far more important.
-Items to carry may vary but a basic kit will typically have a first aid kit, jumper cables, flashlight with spare batteries, poncho, reflective triangle and/or flares.
-But you’ll need to add a few more items for winter driving, such as a warm blanket, mitten and hats, candle powered heater, ice scraper and if necessary tire chains.
+All drivers should carry a car safety kit, but it’s far more critical in the winter.
+Items to take may vary, but a basic kit will typically have a first aid kit, jumper cables, a flashlight with spare batteries, a poncho, a reflective triangle, and flares.
+But you’ll need to add a few more items for winter driving, such as a warm blanket, mittens, hats, candle-powered heater, ice scraper, and, if necessary,y tire chains.

-Other items include a tool kit, portable air compressor, snow shovel, hand warmers, sleeping bags and a bag of sand for added traction.
-Some items should already be in your car.
-For instance, a tire gauge, jack and lug wrench, compass and foam tire sealant.
-Lastly, don’t forget to bring a phone charger that plugs into your cigarette socket – while being mindful that your phone battery will wear out more quickly in cold weather.
+Other items include a tool kit, portable air compressor, snow shovel, hand warmers, sleeping bags, and a bag of sand for added traction.
+Some items should already be in your car, such as a tire gauge, jack and lug wrench, compass, and foam tire sealant.
+However, if you use a foam tire sealant, it can’t be repaired at a tire shop.
+Instead, you will have to buy a new tire.
+Lastly, don’t forget to bring a phone charger that plugs into your cigarette socket— while being mindful that your phone battery will wear out more quickly in cold weather.

 Bring Extra Food & Water

 Nothing could be worse than getting stuck on the road due to engine trouble.
-Despite having cars serviced, new tires installed and making every necessary precaution, some drivers will experience some sort of car trouble.
-This makes bringing extra food and water that much more important.
+Despite having new tires and taking every necessary precaution, some drivers will experience car trouble.
+This makes bringing extra food and water that much more crucial.

 Suggestions For Food

-You may already have some ideas of what you’d like to bring, such as sandwiches, crackers, fresh fruit, peanut butter and yogurt.
-But also consider bringing along non-perishable snacks, like unsalted trail mix, dried fruit, beef jerky and granola bars.
+You may already have ideas for what you’d like to bring, such as sandwiches, crackers, fresh fruit, peanut butter, and yogurt.
+But also consider bringing along non-perishable snacks, like unsalted trail mix, dried fruit, beef jerky, and granola bars.
 You should also bring plenty of water and other drinks.
-Additionally, if anyone in your party takes medications, it’s advisable to bring along some extra.
+Additionally, if anyone in your party takes medications, you should get some extra.

 Drive Responsibly